AbdulrahmanQasem95/DynamicMapper/README.md

 5. In the tab bar at the top of that window, open the "Build Phases" panel.
 6. Expand the "Target Dependencies" group, and add `ObjectMapper.framework`.
 7. Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
 Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `ObjectMapper.framework`.

+## Author

+Abdulrahman Qasem, Abdulrahmanq1995@gmail.com

+## License

+DynamicMapper is available under the MIT license.
+See the LICENSE file for more info.